Beaconstac/iOS-SDK/README.md

 ## Integration with your existing project in XCode

-1. Download Beaconstac SDK from the link you receive in your email.
+1. Download or clone this repo on your system.
 2. Drag and drop the Beaconstac.framework file into your Xcode project.
 Make sure that "Copy Items to Destination's Group Folder" is checked.
 <img src="images/frameworkdrop.png" alt="Build Phases" width="600">

-3. Navigate to Beaconstac_v_0_9_15.framework/Resources folder in Finder and drop the Beaconstac.bundle into Project navigator area.
+3. Navigate to Beaconstac_v_0_9_xx.framework/Resources folder in Finder and drop the Beaconstac.bundle into Project navigator area.
 Make sure that "Copy Items to Destination's Group Folder" checked.
 <img src="images/bundledrop.png" alt="Build Phases" width="600">

 4. In Build Phases under Target, add the following frameworks in “Link Binary With Libraries” section: